- Matricaria (Feverfew) | Key Growing Information

 DAYS TO GERMINATION: 10-14 days at 70°F (21°C)

-SOWING: Transplant (recommended) - Sow 8-10 weeks before last frost.
-Gently press the seeds into the medium, but do not cover as light aids germination.
+SOWING: Transplant (recommended) - Sow 5-7 weeks before transplanting in either spring or fall.
+Gently press the seeds into growing medium, but do not cover as light aids germination.
 Bottom water or mist to avoid covering the seed with displaced soil.
 Transplant to cell packs or 3-4" pots 2-4 weeks after sowing.
-Harden off and transplant outside after the last frost.
+Harden off before transplanting.
+Feverfew is a tender, or short-lived, perennial in zones 5-9.
+Fall Planting: To achieve longer stems and earlier blooms, we recommend fall planting (outdoors or in high tunnels).
+By overwintering young plants inside a high tunnel for spring harvest, you can attain very tall (up to 48") and abundant stems.
+Transplant 3-4 weeks before first frost.
+Spring Planting: For optimal stem and flower quality, treat spring-planted feverfew as an annual.
+Transplanting inside high tunnels very early in the spring will yield long stems and abundant blooms.
+Row covers can also be used to protect early plantings during cold spells.
+Transplant into high tunnels once indoor temperatures are above freezing.
 Direct seed - As soon as soil can be worked.
 Gently press the seeds into the soil, but do not cover as light aids germination.
 Keep soil surface moist until germination.
 Thin when seedlings have the first true leaves.

 PLANT HEIGHT: 28-36".